-The Sort & Filter group consist of the Sort command and the Filter command.
+The Sort & Filter group consists of the Sort command and the Filter command.
 Their functions are different but they both are used to rearrange the data.

 1. Sort Command from Sort & Filter Group